maxwellcarl/test/README.md

 :: Steps ::

-Checking out this Project:
+Checking out this Project for the first time:

 1. Open up terminal
 2. CD to your websites folder
 3. $ git checkout https://github.com/maxwellcarl/test.git   <- ( location of git hub project you want to work on )
 4. Edit the files  ( update index.html with current time or whatever you want )

+Before Editing Existing Repo:

+1. git pull origin master  ( pull latest changes to the master branch that may have been added by someone else... or git pull branch of your choice )
+2. Begin Editing

-View Changes and Push to Repo:
+View Changes and Push Changes to Repo:

 1. cd to project root folder in terminal
 2. $ git status  ( this shows which files you've edited )